walterhiggins/WMPJS/book-outline.md

 Under *All Known Implementing Classes:* are a list of *Subclasses* or specialized types of *Recipe*.
 You can think of these classes as *children* of *Recipe*.
 Each of the classes *FurnaceRecipe*, *ShapedRecipe* and *ShapelessRecipe* are also *Recipe* objects and they *inherit* all of the parent Class's methods and properties, much like people inherit some of the characteristics of their parents: Eye color, Hair color and so on.
 Since the parent class *Recipe* only has one single method *.getResult()*, you can infer that there's a *FurnaceRecipe.getResult()* method and a *ShapedRecipe.getResult()* method and so on.
 You can click on the *ShapedRecipe* link to verify this. *ShapedRecipe* does indeed have a *.getResult()* method along with many other of its own methods.

-In programming, Inheritance diagrams like the one below are useful for understanding inheritance:
+In programming, Inheritance diagrams like the one shown in Figure @@figref{recipe-inheritance.png} are useful for understanding inheritance:

 @@figure recipe-inheritance.png Recipe Inheritance Diagram